 Do I Need a Visa or Passport for Vietnam?

-What is the Climate Like in Vietnam?
+What Is the Climate Like in Vietnam?

-What Should I Take To Vietnam?
+What Should I Take to Vietnam?

 Canadian Embassy in Vietnam